-Students who are interested in the Earth and environmental sciences will find a home within the Department of Geosciences.
+Students who are interested in the Earth and Environmental Sciences will find a home within the Department of Earth and Environmental Sciences.
 Our students have turned their passions into careers with state and federal organizations like the Tennessee Department of Environment and Conservation, US Forest Service, Tennessee State Parks, US Fish and Wildlife, National Weather Service, and US Geological Survey.
 Many of our alumni become industry executives, environmental consultants, or leaders in multinational companies like Garmin.
 Students interested in furthering their education are prepared for graduate programs through our detailed curriculum.
 Our alumni have gone on to earn masters and doctorate degrees and become faculty at major universities in the US or used their graduate degree to further their careers.

-All full-time faculty in the Department of Geosciences have doctorates in their respective fields and have a range of real-world experience outside of the university.
+All full-time faculty in the Department of Earth and Environmental Sciences have doctorates in their respective fields and have a range of real-world experience outside of the university.
 Students are assigned faculty advisors whose expertise matches their individual career goals.
-All geoscience majors receive one-on-one advising personalized to meet the desired outcomes of each student.
+All Earth and Environmental Sciences majors receive one-on-one advising personalized to meet the desired outcomes of each student.
 Faculty maintain connections to local, state, and federal agencies as well as private industry and graduate programs to help students make connections and gain employment after graduation.

 What will I Learn

 - Students will learn about topics from Earth and environmental sciences, biogeography, climatology, dendroecology, economic geology, environmental geography, environmental geology, geographic information systems, glacial geology, hydrogeology, igneous and metamorphic petrology, landscape studies, land use policy, mineralogy, paleontology, oceanography, regional geography, remote sensing, rural geography, sedimentology, stratigraphy, structural geology and tectonics.

 - The learning outcomes for each topic assist with student application of the class to their program of study.